mikepsinn/dfda-wiki/problems/slowed-growth-in-life-expectancy.md

 ---
-description: >-
+title: ☠ Slowed Growth in Life Expectancy
-  Following this new 70% reduction in the pace of medical progress, the growth in human lifespan was immediately cut in half to an increase of 2 years per decade.
+description: Following this new 70% reduction in the pace of medical progress, the growth in human lifespan was immediately cut in half to an increase of 2 years per decade.
+published: true
+date: 2022-07-31T17:06:24.891Z
+tags:
+editor: markdown
+dateCreated: 2022-07-22T19:04:12.318Z
 ---

-# ☠ Slowed Growth in Life Expectancy

 **Slowed Growth in Life Expectancy**